Ginkgo improves quality of life

 This decline will affect your quality of life and affect your mood.
 And it’s happening to younger and younger people.
 But many of us in the nootropics community refuse to accept cognitive decline as “standard”.

-But the overwhelming impression we got from looking at decades of research was that Gingko Biloba takes a while to work.
+But the overwhelming impression we got from looking at decades of research was that Ginkgo Biloba takes a while to work.
 Often it can take many months of supplementation to see results.
 And extracts work far better than plain, powdered, ground Ginkgo.

 Ginkgo Biloba Improves Cognition